-Fenugreek – also known as Methi across India – is a popular spice and herb known for its sweet and nutty flavour.
-Sought-after across South and East Asia, both the seeds and the leaves are edible with each imparting their own distinct flavour to dishes.
+Fenugreek – also known as Methi across India – is a popular spice and herb known for its sweet and nutty flavor.
+Sought-after across South and East Asia, both the seeds and the leaves are edible with each imparting its own distinct flavor to dishes.

 You may not be able to access fresh fenugreek for a specific recipe and give up on making that dish.
 Don’t!
 Fenugreek is so incredibly easy to grow even without a garden that you’ll find yourself with a fresh supply for any recipes you want to try out.

 Growing your own food can seem unachievable.
 But fenugreek takes up so little space it’s ideal – and it tastes fantastic!

 What is Fenugreek?

 Fenugreek is a tender annual that grows to a large height from large brown seeds.
 Although it’s a relatively uncommon crop in the West, it has been grown in North Africa and South Asia for centuries.
 It has a nutty flavour which is often compared to maple syrup, and a slight bitterness which is mellowed through cooking.
 Both the seeds and the leaves (fresh and dry) are edible and used in a variety of dishes.
 There is often some confusion between the different types:

 - Fresh Fenugreek Leaves are known as Methi (in Hindi).

 - Dried Fenugreek Leaves are known as Kasuri Methi.

 - Fenugreek Seeds are known as Methi Dana.